Your Garmin watch is getting some great new training features

 If you own a Garmin Forerunner 945, 745 or 245, there's a big firmware update coming your way that will add some extremely useful features to your watch.
 As DC Rainmaker explains, the updates are currently available for beta testing, and can be downloaded now.
 If you'd rather wait, you can hang on for a few weeks, when the new firmware is expected to roll out to all users.

 If you own a Forerunner 945 or Forerunner 745, the biggest new addition is more advanced sleep tracking with Firstbeat Analytics.
-While the Forerunner 945 already tracks sleep and gives insights in the Garmin Connect app, Firstbeat Analytics determines how restorative your sleep was, and how well you've recovered overnight – extremely useful for planning and adapting your training.
+While both these Garmin watches already track sleep and gives insights in the Garmin Connect app, Firstbeat Analytics determines how restorative your sleep was, and how well you've recovered overnight – extremely useful for planning and adapting your training.

 - Garmin Instinct vs Garmin Forerunner 945